antif4-com/scourge/README.md

   * gem install scourge
   * scourge:sys:restore

 And I do mean minimum.
 Minimal local config.
 A few text files, ssh, ruby, and access to gems.
 Then bam, you can get your whole system back up to prior state.

+Current state I'm building towards:

+* tty-based GUI over
+* Thor-based commands
+* to manage
+  * Host objects
+  * Server objects
+  * Software objects
+* via a Manifold object